GongZheng-Justin/Channel3d/README.md

 1. open a new terminal, and enter the folder containning this code
 2. type `chmod a+x ./mymake.sh` in terminal
 3. ./mymake.sh
-4. choose the correct compiler you use, and the executable you want to compile under the guidance
+4. choose the correct compiler you use, and the executable you want to compile, following  guidances printed in the terminal
 ```